sfiorini/MMDrawerController/README.md

 ```
 ### Carthage

-1. Add MBProgressHUD to your Cartfile:
+1. Add MMDrawerController to your Cartfile:

    ```Ruby
    github "sfiorini/MMDrawerController" ~> 0.7.0